 Any child whose immunizations are incomplete may be admitted conditionally if documentation is provided, at the time of enrollment, that the child has received at least one dose of the required immunizations and has a written schedule for completing the remaining doses within 90 days.
-If the student requires more than two doses of hepatitis B vaccine, the conditional enrollment period shall be 180 calendar days.
+If the student requires more than two doses of hepatitis B vaccine, the conditional enrollment period shall be 180 calen dar days.
+This does not mean that if the child is overdue for a vaccine that they can be admitted.
+Vaccines must be current and the period of conditional enrollment is for children that are current and working towards catching up on the required vaccine schedule.
+Conditional enrollment does not apply to overdue vaccines.